metaplex-foundation/metaplex-android/README.md

 The library is now is available through [JitPack.io](https://jitpack.io/#metaplex-foundation/metaplex-android)

-First, add the Add the JitPack repository to your build:
+First, add the JitPack repository to your build:

 ```
 repositories {